Computing Equilibria in Binary Networked Public Goods Games: Heterogeneous BNPG

 \section{Heterogeneous BNPG}

-we first construct an example to show that a heterogeneous BNPG does not necessarily have a PSNE.
-Then, we show that checking the existence of a PSNE is hard.
-Due to the hardness result, we restrict the game in several aspects.
-In particular, we restrict the underlying graph \G to be either a complete graph or a tree, which leads to a polynomial-time algorithm to compute a PSNE (or conclude no one exists).
-On the other hand, instead of searching for an exact PSNE, we describe a heuristic to find approximate PSNE.
+We first construct an example to show that a heterogeneous BNPG does not necessarily have a PSNE.
+Moreover, we show that checking the existence of a PSNE is NP-complete.
+Due to the hardness result, we restrict the game in several aspects in order to obtain positive algorithmic results.
+In particular, we restrict the underlying graph \G to a complete graph or a tree, which leads to a polynomial-time algorithms to compute a PSNE (or conclude no one exists).
+For general \G, we describe a heuristic algorithm to find an approximate PSNE.